rayrfan/Fanray/CONTRIBUTING.md

 ## AppVeyor

-All PRs and commits to the project are checked on [AppVeyor](https://www.appveyor.com/), it is configured in `appveyor.yml`.
-You can setup AppVeyor easily for free for your own fork which means you can test your code prior to raising a PR.
+All PRs and commits to the project are checked on [AppVeyor](https://www.appveyor.com/).
+You can setup AppVeyor very easily for free for your own fork which means you can test your code prior to raising a PR.

 ## License